This articles serves as a guide to unit testing Vue components.

 Mounting

-The first line in this file imports a function called shallowMount
+The second line in this file imports a function called shallowMount

 from the Vue Test Utils library.
 The idea of 'mounting' means the loading of an individual component to be able to test it.
 There are two methods for this in Vue Test Utils: